PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-07-17-vmware-tools-in-fusion.md

 ## Introduction

 _Some adventures begin with a stray command, a corrupted ISO, or an innocent ‘what if?’ at 2AM.
 SideQuests is where we document the unsolicited technical revelations that make life worth scripting.
 No support tickets in sight.
-These are the footnotes of your digital epic — the ones more enlightening than the main plot.
+These are the footnotes of your digital epic, the ones more enlightening than the main plot.
 Loot optional, no XP guaranteed._

 ## Side Quest